zdjcwlxm/MEEP-PROJECT-1/README.md

-This is the source codes of article "Side coupling of flatband localized modes in magic angle superlattice".
+Here are the source codes of article "Side coupling of flatband localized modes in magic angle superlattice".
 DOI:10.1088/1402-4896/ae766c